umarashfaq/my-meetups/README.md

 # MyMeetups
 This project demonstrates use of React, Redux, Firebase, React-Toolbox and ES6.
-It can be viewed [here](https://mymeetupspk.firebaseapp.com/).
+It can be viewed live [here](https://mymeetupspk.firebaseapp.com/).

 ## Dependencies
 - Node